jitinmakker/jitinmakker/README.md

-- 👋 Hi, I’m @jitinmakker, a pathologist and clinical informaticist by training.
+- 👋 Hi, I’m @jitinmakker, a pathologist and clinical informaticist.
 - 👀 I’m interested in clinical informatics, EHR and emerging technologies in healthcare.
-- 🌱 I’m currently learning python, natural language processing
-- 💞️ I’m looking to collaborate on natural language processing and using machine learning technology in healthcare.
+- 💞️ I’m looking to collaborate on AI machine learning tools in healthcare.
 - 📫 How to reach me twitter @jitinmakker